 Step 2: Training

-HCP training is provided through OWL.
+HCP training is provided through SciShield.
 All employees enrolled in Hearing Conservation Program must complete this training (including voiceover slides and a quiz) every year.

 Step 3: Hearing Protection Devices Selection

 The HCPA will work with you to find the right hearing protection devices, based on employee comfort, level of noise exposure, Noise Reduction Rating (NRR) of device, type of work being performed, and environmental conditions.
 Multiple devices may be required based on the noise level.

 Step 4: Audiometric Testing

 Audiometric testing can identify occupational hearing loss and identify Standard Threshold Shifts (STS).
 The baseline audiogram is the reference audiogram against which future audiograms are compared.
 Annual audiograms are required each year after baseline audiogram.